archdaily/statham-serverless/README.md

 # Statham Serverless

-Statham is an application made in Node.js over Lambda of AWS, this means that the application runs on the cloud of amazon so its cost is only the time and the memory that takes the execution of the code in real time.
+Statham is an application made in Node.js over AWS Lambda.
+This means that the application runs on the cloud of Amazon, so the costs are only the time and memory that takes the execution of the code in real time.

-Statham acts as a sender of HTTP POST requests, with an algorithm that **tries** a determinated amount of attempts to send a message.
-When it reaches that number of attempts, Statham will notify to a given email the failure.
+Statham acts as a middleware between HTTP POST requests/responses, with an algorithm that **tries** a specified amount of attempts to send a particular message.
+If the message can't be delivered after all the attemps, Statham will notify the failure to a given email.

 ## Requirement

-- Account AWS
+- An AWS account.
 - [Node.js](https://nodejs.org/en/)
 - [NPM](https://docs.npmjs.com/cli/install)
-- Serverless Framework `npm install -g serverless`
+- Serverless Framework: `npm install -g serverless`
-- Authorized email address
+- An authorized email address

-## Instalation
+## Installation

 ### Clone the repo then cd into that folder